sitiporn/Reading-paper/README.md

      - [ ] Create Intent Classification loss
      - [ ] Training 5 shot and 10 shot

+### Bug To fix

+   1. check simility value dim on feature of text
+   2. feed pos and negative pair to proof encoder from Pretrain models
+   3. check gradient of each layer of encoder if loss not decrease
+   4. check J1 : Supervised contrasive loss
+   5. check J2 : Predict probabilty looss

 ## Using Tensorboard on Remote Server container